a-givertzman/rust-nested-value/README.md

 # Rust Nested Value

-Nested structures can storing inside folloving values:
+Nested structures stores the following values ​​inside:

 - ConstValue - constant values
 - MutValue - mutable values
 - FetchValue - values fetched from API
 - MultiValue - collection, nested structire

-Any value present in the structure can be accessible by string path
+Any value present in the structure can be accessed by string path
-such 'root/constants/const-1' or 'root/api/api-value-1'
+such as 'root/constants/const-1' or 'root/api/api-value-1'

 **Example:**